intro-to-data/Labs/Week 05/README.md

 ```

 Once you have completed the code, go to Canvas to answer the question:
-_How many flight did Envoy Air have in June?_
+_How many flights did Envoy Air have in June?_

 ### Task 10: MOST COMMON DESTINATION